XRPL-Labs/xrpl-client/README.md

 - `connectAttemptTimeoutSeconds`, `Number` » default **3**, this setting is the max. delay between reconnect attempts, if no connection could be setup to the XRPL node.
 A backoff starting at one second, growing with 20% per attempt until this value is reached will be used.
 - `feeDropsDefault`, `Number` » default **12**, The min. amount of node reported transaction fee (in drops) respected for the `getState()` reported last/avg fee amount.
 - `feeDropsMax`, `Number` » default **3600**, The max. amount of node reported transaction fee (in drops) respected for the `getState()` reported last/avg fee amount.
+- `tryAllNodes`, `Boolean` » default **false**, If connection attempts will be made to all nodes at the same time, connecting the client to the first to respond.

 Sample with a custom node & option: